 While the garments soaked we mixed and selected colors.
 I was cautious, knowing that all pretty colors don’t necessarily blend together nicely.
 To help with color choices, An separated the colors into warm and cool collections and suggested sticking in one color family.
 We would sample the colors on a paper towel first to create a palette before diving in.

 After soaking the next step was creating the pattern.
 Tight folds for a geometric look, a loose twist for a more organic feel.
 Rubber bands held the structures together while we squeezed away.

-While you’re at the Lemon Bowl, be sure to check out some of the art they have for sale, too.
+While you’re at the Lemon Collective, be sure to check out some of the art they have for sale, too.
 Cards, jewelry, prints, all kinds of adorable stuff.
 And definitely keep an eye on the cal for An’s class.